Blog

 Digital badges are a type of digital credential.
 Digital credentials are the evolution of traditional physical credentials.
 Digital badges are one of the main types of digital credentials alongside digital certificates.
 Digital certificates utilize a more formal certificate style of presentation.
 Digital badges are pictorial, using shapes, colors, banners, icons, and fonts to represent the credential award.

-The versatility in the design and accompanying metadata of a digital badge enables issuers to use them for both formal and informal purposes.
+The versatility in the design and accompanying information of a digital badge enables issuers to use them for both formal and informal purposes.
 They are issued across a variety of applications to recognize achievements, illustrate growth, represent membership or affiliation, and show proof of a qualification, completion, clearance, or competence.

-The information included on a digital badge informs users of what the badge earners had to demonstrate in order to gain that badge.
-The accompanying metadata helps to communicate the value of the digital badge and encourage users to earn the badge for their own professional development goals.
-Useful metadata commonly added to digital badges includes:
+The information included with a digital badge informs users of what the badge earners had to demonstrate in order to gain that badge.
+This helps to communicate the value of the digital badge to prospective learners and third-parties.

 • Badge name